politic-ly/frontend/README.md

 Once you have both local environments running, you can start making changes.
 Politic.ly uses React.js framework for the frontend, Google Material UI as a component library, and express.js for our backend.
 Commit your changes in a branch and make PR when you're ready.
 Someone from our team will review and approve it once the Netlify tests pass.

+## FAQ
+**I don't have a Google account, can I still use the app?**
+Unfortunately not, for security and account management purposes, we utilize Google SSO.
+In the future, we may offer more authentication options.

+**My dev environment isn't working.
+What should I do?**
+Most often your dev environment won't spin up because you didn't start your backend environment, you have a syntax issue in your code, OR you need to reinstall dependencies by running `npm i`.
+Trying one of these solutions will hopefully fix your issue.
+If not, I would reach out to someone on the team for help.

+**I found an inappropriate initiative.
+How do i report it?**
+Our team is adament on keeping inappropriate initiatives off our platform.
+If you find an initiative that might be suspicious or inappropriate, please report it by contacting someone on our team and we'll have it reviewed and removed within 24 hours.

+**What can I work on to help Politic.ly?**
+You can check what work we've got in the backlog by looking at our issue tickets.
+Any user is welcome to pick up a ticket and PR!

+**Where's the best place to get started?**
+I would start by looking at any issue tagged with "good first issue" and reseraching our tech stack.
+There's a ton of resources around React and Google mui and express.js!
+Be it YouTube videos or tutorials or the doc sites, learning how to contribute to our application is doable for anyone.
+If you need any help, anyone from our team is happy to help.

 If you have any questions or need help, reach out to someone on our team:
 <table>
   <tr>